dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-However, in this scenario, if `MyFirstAppPage` attempts to access a `StaticResource` that's been declared in XAML in the `App` resource dictionary, a `XamlParseException` will be thrown with a message similar to `Position {row}:{column}.
+However, in this scenario if `MyFirstAppPage` attempts to access a `StaticResource` that's been declared in XAML in the `App` resource dictionary, a `XamlParseException` will be thrown with a message similar to `Position {row}:{column}.
 StaticResource not found for key {key}`.
-This occurs because of differences in how XAML and the dependency injection container create object trees:

-- XAML creates object trees *outside-in*, meaning that the outer-most container is created first (such as the `Page` object), then the next deeper one (such as a layout object), then the inner-most content is created last (such as a `Button`).
-- `Microsoft.Extensions.DependencyInjection` creates object trees *inside-out*, meaning that the inner-most item is created first, followed by whatever contains it.

-This conflict in how object trees are constructed can prevent you from accessing application-level static resources declared in XAML, from a page that's been resolved via constructor injection.
-This is because the page resolved through constructor injection has been created before the application-level XAML resources have been created.
+This occurs because the page resolved through constructor injection has been created before the application-level XAML resources have been initialized.

-A workaround for this issue is to inject an `IServiceProvider` into your `App` class and then use it to resolve the page inside the `App` class:
+A workaround for this issue is to inject an <xref:System.IServiceProvider> into your `App` class and then use it to resolve the page inside the `App` class:

 ```csharp
 public App(IServiceProvider serviceProvider)